 My work focuses on the study and protection of threatened species and ecosystems, mainly in the equatorial tropics (e.g. Colombia, Sumatra).
 Study results, collected in collaboration with 40+ co-authors from 6 countries, are published in Frontiers, Scientific Reports, Ursus, Biological Conservation, Wildlife Letters, Ambio, PLoS ONE, and several other journals.

 After 9 years of research on jaguars, I received graduate degrees from the University of Central Florida (Ph.D., Conservation Biology) and Florida International University (M.Sc., Environmental Studies).
 As a Fulbright U.S. Scholar, I completed postdoctoral research on Sumatran tigers in Aceh, Indonesia with support from Universitas Syiah Kuala, Universitas Gajah Putih, and several Indonesian government agencies including DLHK and BKSDA.
-This work now continues with Hutan Harimau (Tiger Forests) and a network of rangers from the Gayo Highlands of Aceh.
+This work now continues with a growing network of rangers and collaborators in and around the central Aceh highlands.
 My B.Sc. degree in Wildlife Conservation from the University of Washington was based on a population assessment of ocelots in the Amazon rainforest.

 The Leuser Landscape in northern Sumatra, Indonesia.
 Indonesian Government agencies (e.g. DLHK, BKSDA) manage the impressive forest cover in Aceh.